“Good company is important, it helps to cultivate good qualities.” I have no idea who said this. It

 Waiting for Duncan (the golf cart guy) and Patty to arrived (with money to pay Duncan) I put mulch around all three new cypress transplants.

-I was going to work on this gate entrance, but it was getting late.
+I was going to work on this gate entrance, but it was

+Patty arrived and helped me finish up horse chores.
 This shows the proximity of the two cypress trees to the gate.

-then I got a call from Joe at 4:45, asking if I got his text that Duncan wasn't coming.
+We were wondering where Duncan was, and then I got a call from Joe at 4:45, asking if I got his text that Duncan wasn't coming.
 Nope, my phone had been in the house charging.

 Tuesday 11/9 - Our morning was dedicated to our (Flossmoore) FG house.
 Maggie was watching for wildlife outside my sunroom window as leaves continued to sail through the air and cover our yard.
 Joe worked outside mowing and sucking up leaves while I cleaned house inside.